×

 Work-based learning is the term that is used to refer to courses, such as Traineeships and Apprenticeships, that provide you with real-life work experiences whilst applying academic and technical skills to enhance your employment opportunities.

-A NI Traineeship programme comprises the following key elements:
+An NI Traineeship programme includes the following key elements:

-• A main professional & technical qualification in the chosen occupational area;
+• A main professional and technical qualification in a chosen occupational area

-• Literacy and numeracy qualifications al Level 2 (may include GCSE qualifications in English and mathematics);
+• Literacy and numeracy qualifications at level 2, which may include GCSE English and Mathematics

 Duration